Folling/exprust/README.md

 | Constants 			 | pi 			    | 3.1415926...       |
 | Degrees				 | sin(30°) 		| 0.5 				 |

-**Note That any number here can also be a float and any operation can be paired with any other, PEMDAS is fully implemented**
+**Note that any number here can also be a float and any operation can be paired with any other, PEMDAS is fully implemented**

 ## Functions